Cubbal25/slate/source/index.html.md

 }
 ```

-Unlike ABS and CMBS, Filing starts and requires two parameters to use it.
+Unlike ABS and CMBS, Filing starts and <b>requires two parameters</b> to use it.
 It also has a third parameter that can be used optionally.

-Parameter | Description and Placement
+Parameter | Description
 --------- | -----------
 filingDate | 1.
 filingNumber |  2.